 They are looking for advice on how to tell their ex that they still want to get back together, but they are dialing back and slowing down because they can’t keep going at the same speed and/or putting in the same amount of energy into trying to get back together.

-If you are here reading this right now and feeling like this advice was written with you in mind, I am saying to you:
+If you are here reading this right now and feeling like this advice was written with you in mind:

-- It’s okay to take a break from actively trying to get back together and take care of you.
+2. It’s okay to take a break from actively trying to get back together and take care of you.
 The keyword here is “actively”.
 It doesn’t mean that you should stop trying to get back together, it means that it’s okay to step back and only reach out to keep the lines of likes open.